smseerat/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    ![This is a screenshot of the cloud shell opened in a browser window.
 Bash was selected.](https://github.com/CloudLabs-MCW/MCW-Cloud-native-applications/blob/fix/Hands-on%20lab/media/b4-image36.png?raw=true "Cloud Shell Bash Window")

+   >**Note**: If the Azure CloudShell gets stuck.
+Please try restarting the CloudShell and continue with the lab.

 ### Task 2: Download Starter Files